1. Introduction to Brother Embroidery Machines

 - Connectivity: Wi-Fi/USB for seamless design transfer.

-- Learning Resources: Free beginner courses and design kits to build confidence.
+- Learning Resources: Free beginner courses and design kits.

 3.2 Intermediate to Professional Upgrades